 The student should meet with his/her thesis adviser regularly during all phases of the project (especially during the writing phase) and demonstrate consistent progress in the development of the thesis.
 During the writing process, the student should seek feedback from the adviser and committee member(s).
-Careful revisions with input from thesis committee members contributes to the production of a publication-worthy document.
 Revision is considered complete when additional changes would result in minimal improvement of the document.